Open quantum battery in three-dimensional rotating black hole spacetime: Quantum battery in rotating BTZ black hole

 The maximum energy stored in a quantum battery is also a key metric for evaluating its performance

 where $\tau_E$ is the time when the average energy reaches its maximum value.

-In Fig. \ref{fig12} we plot the maximum average energy $ \langle \, E_{\mathrm{B}} \rangle_{\text{max}} $ stored in the quantum battery as a function of the angular momentum.
-It is found that with the increase of angular momentum, the maximum average energy increases monotonously for the Dirichlet boundary condition case.
-However, for the transparent boundary case the maximum average energy decreases monotonously when the angular momentum increases.
-Furthermore, for the extreme case of the rotating BTZ black hole, i.e., the angular momentum approaches to $1$, the average energy, for both the Dirichlet and the transparent boundary cases, is quite sensitive to the variation of the angular momentum.
+In Fig. \ref{fig12} we plot the maximum average energy $ \langle \, E_{\mathrm{B}} \rangle_{\text{max}} $ stored in the quantum battery as a function of the angular momentum $ J/Ml $ for $\Delta\ell<A\ell$.
+We observe that the variation in the maximum average energy $ \langle \, E_{\mathrm{B}} \rangle_{\text{max}} $ depends strongly on the boundary conditions.
+Specifically, with the increase of angular momentum $ J/Ml $, the maximum average energy $ \langle \, E_{\mathrm{B}} \rangle_{\text{max}} $ increases monotonously for the Dirichlet boundary condition case.
+However, for the transparent boundary case the maximum average energy $ \langle \, E_{\mathrm{B}} \rangle_{\text{max}} $ decreases monotonously when the angular momentum $ J/Ml $ increases.
+These two boundary conditions have opposite effects on changes in energy, as in the static black hole scenario \cite{tian2025dissipative}.
+Furthermore, for the extreme case of the rotating BTZ black hole, i.e., the angular momentum $ J/Ml $ approaches to $1$, the average energy, for both the Dirichlet and the transparent boundary cases, is quite sensitive to the variation of the angular momentum $ J/Ml $.
 This means that as the black hole approaches the extremal limit, even small changes in the rotational speed can trigger abrupt changes in the amount of maximum average energy stored in the quantum battery.
+This behavior may result from dramatic variations in the vacuum state near the extremal black hole.